Updated on Sep 29, 2023 • 3 min read • 683 views • Copy Link

 Process for deciding unlawful dismissal claims

 An application to the Fair Work Commission for unlawful dismissal must be made within 21 days of the date the dismissal took effect.
 Upon receiving such an application, the FWC must hold a conference to attempt to resolve the dispute.
 If the dispute is not resolved at this conference, the FWC will issue a certificate to that effect.
-The applicant may then make an application in the Federal Circuit Court of the Federal Court of Australia.
+The applicant may then make an application in the Federal Circuit and Family Court of the Federal Court of Australia.

 The remedies the courts may deliver include reinstatement, compensation and civil penalties.
 Unlike in the unfair dismissal jurisdiction, there is no cap on compensation for unlawful dismissal.

 If you are employed by local or state government and as such are not covered by the national workplace system, you are still eligible to make an unlawful dismissal application if you believe you have been dismissed unlawfully.
 However, if you are a contractor or were employed for a specified period and terminated at its conclusion, you are not covered by unlawful dismissal laws.

 If you think you have been dismissed unlawfully, call Go To Court Lawyers for legal advice.

 Affordable LawyersOur Go To Court Lawyers will assist you in all areas of law.
 We specialise in providing legal advice urgently – at the time when you need it most.
 If you need a lawyer right now, today, we can help you – no matter where you are in Australia.